 This activity was established in support of the overall World Trade Center Plan including the World Trade Center Memorial, Memorial Museum, and Cultural Program.
 Over the years LMDC had provided specific support to the National September 11 Memorial and Museum organization through a subrecipient agreement.
-Most recently LMDC has been focusing on the Performing Arts Center in furtherance of the overall World Trade Center Plan.
+During 2018, 6.7 million people visited the World Trade Center Memorial and the Memorial Museum was visited by 3.1 million people.